jason-m-s/leaguemanager/Readme.md

 {"token":"0b29f4462aa7e617a254bd95413510c3638b8ab4"}
 </pre>

-2. Include the above token to test any of the endpoints specified in the **Specification** section
+2. Include the above token to test any of the endpoints specified in the **Specification.md** file

 <pre>
 curl -X GET http://localhost:8000/path/to/api \
     -H "Authorization: Token {token}"
 </pre>

+3. (Optional) A postman collection along with environment has been provided under the `docs/` directory if you want to browse the full API